microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_managed_identity/linux/_index.md

 The Hybrid Instance Metedata Service (HIMDS) is the hybrid counterpart to the [IMDS](https://docs.microsoft.com/azure/virtual-machines/linux/instance-metadata-service?tabs=linux) endpoint.

-Here are the endpoints for comparison:
+Below are the endpoints for comparison:

 | Service | IMDS_ENDPOINT | IDENTITY_ENDPOINT |
 |---|---|---|